stuart-bennett/openheartnerdery/readme.md

 chcp 65001
 ```

 By default, Windows 7 uses *Multilingual (Latin I)* as it's Code Page.
 This will trip up Jekyll as it tries to compile the resume page with contains fancy characters.
 The preceeding command will make the command prompt use a code page compatible with UTF-8 (which contains the fancy characters).
+The code page will only remain changed for the life time of the single command prompt session.